usnistgov/li-ion-batteries/README.md

+# NIST TN XXXX
-# Li Ion Battery Fires
+## Understanding the Risk of Lithium Ion Battery Fires

 These files lay out the data and methods used for this project.
 Results in the paper (except for the Google News analysis) are derived from the analysis